hmchen47/DataScience/Notes/a09-FeatureSelect.md

     + repeatedly removing R features
     + repeatedly adding L features
   + compensating for the weaknesses of SFS and SBS w/ some backtracking capabilities
-  + constrain: carefully set L and R parameters w/o well-know theory to choose the optimal values
+  + constrain: carefully set L and R parameters w/o well-known theory to choose the optimal values

 + Sequential floating
   + an extension of LRS